Septimal Mind Blog

 ./sbtgen.sc -u distage

+Currently sbtgen is a very simple and dirty prototype but it made our team happy.
 Now it’s easy to release, when we need it we may choose what to work on, what to build and what to test.
+Also, surprisingly, SBT startup time is much shorter when we generate our projects instead of using sophisticated plugins to avoid settings duplication.

 Things to do

-needs to support multi-repository layouts.
-At this point all the source code needs to be kept together with the build descriptor,- I think such functionality should be incorporated into SBT.
-There are some plugins (sbt-projectmatrix and siracha) which make SBT projects kinda configurable and less rigid but they are very far from what we actually need.
+2. I think such functionality should be incorporated into SBT.
+There are some plugins (sbt-projectmatrix and sriracha) that make SBT projects somewhat configurable and less rigid, but they are still far from what we actually need.

 P.S.

 The idea of roles is very useful in many different domains.
-For example we may fuse microservices into “flexible monoliths”, check our slides You may also read about our project, distage, a module system with an automatic solver for Scala.
+For example, we may fuse microservices into “flexible monoliths”; check our slides.
+You may also read about our project, distage, a module system with an automatic solver for Scala.
 It allows you to build multi-role applications.

 You may follow me on twitter.